How long should I take iron supplements to raise ferritin?

 • No rise after 3 months of pills warrants bleeding or malabsorption screeningMayo Clinic advises that when oral iron fails to improve ferritin after several months, clinicians should investigate occult bleeding or absorption disorders with endoscopy or celiac testing before moving to IV formulations.
 (Mayo)

-Can the AI doctor actually arrange stronger treatments if I need them?
+Can the digital health guidance actually arrange stronger treatments if I need them?

 Yes.
 When algorithms indicate oral iron failure, Eureka’s clinicians step in to escalate care.